 You’ve finally made it past the point of wanting to get healthy and lose weight.
 You’ve not only made plans for eating better and working out, but you actually put those plans into action.
 It’s been a month now, and not only have you not lost any weight, but you’ve actually gained some!
 Why?

-Believe it or not, gaining weight at the beginning of a new exercise program is quite common.
-Not only is it common, but it is normal.
-If you have not exercised regularly in months, you can expect to add a couple of pounds at the beginning, but have no fear, this weight gain is good weight gain, and it will do nothing to keep you from reaching your goals as long as you understand what is actually going on.
+If you haven’t exercised regularly in months, you can expect to add a few pounds at the beginning.
+But that’s OK.
+This weight gain is good weight gain, and it will do nothing to keep you from reaching your goals as long as you understand what is actually going on.

 Increased Energy Reserve Capacity

-Here’s the thing though, that glucose is combined with water to form glycogen.
 In fact, every gram of glucose is stored with about 3 grams of water.
 Taking that one step further, the average person can store about 15 g/kg of body weight of glycogen.
 So, let’s do a little math:

 - A 200 pound person weighs about 90kg